Jaxsbr/amplify-js-boilerplate/README.md

 - Specify an AWS profile name. e.g. `amplify-dev`

 ## Create Amplify App

-We'll generate some content that you **Don't** want to commit publicly.
-The command below will modify the `.gitignore file` and assist with this process, however I still found some information about IAM role ARN's being included.

-Ensure your .gitignore rules are setup correctly!
-e.g. `amplify/`

 Run the following commnd to create your Amplify App:
 ```bash